uclh-criu/recruit-tests/sw-dev-b7/README.md

  2. Since the researchers will be overloaded with information from different hospitals and in different formats, you decide to implement a user-friendly **Web front-end** that simplifies querying the API and viewing results.

- 3. You work in a team and anyone could be moved onto this project, so you write and share **documentation** about how to deploy, execute and use the tools.
+ 3. From the team anyone could be moved onto this project, so you write and share **documentation** about how to deploy, execute and use the tools.
 You also briefly explain, where applicable, your decisions on architecture, modelling and choice of technologies.